Finding periodic orbits in state-dependent delay differential equations as roots of algebraic equations

 holds for all $y$ and $z$ in $U(x_0)$, and for all $t\in\T$.
 Thus,

 for all $y$ and $z$ in $U(x_0)$. \end{lemma} Recall that $F(x)(t)=f(\Delta_tx)$.
-See Lemma~\ref{thm:flip} and Lemma~\ref{thm:Flipbound} in Appendix~\ref{sec:basicprop} for the proof of Lemma~\ref{thm:loclip}.
+See Lemma~\ref{thm:flip} and Lemma~\ref{thm:Flipbound} in Appendix~\ref{sec:basicprop} for the proof of Lemma~\ref{thm:loclip} and note that we require that the center $x$ of the $C^{0,1}$-neighborhood is $C^1$ to ensure continuity of $t\to\Delta_tx$.
 A consequence of Lemma~\ref{thm:loclip} is that the time derivative of a solution $x_0$ of the periodic BVP is also Lipschitz continuous (in time): if $\dot x_0(t)=f(\Delta_tx_0)$ then there exists a constant $K$ such that

 Thus, $x_0\in C^{1,1}(\T;\R^n)$.
 This follows from Lemma~\ref{thm:loclip} by inserting $\Delta_tx_0$ and $\Delta_sx_0$ for $y$ and $z$ and using that $x_0'(t)=f(\Delta_tx_0)$ (it is enough to show \eqref{eq:lipx0t} for $|t-s|$ small).